 Foreign Banks and Financial Accounts If you have one or more foreign accounts, you should read this.
 The rules are complex, the requirements are onerous and the penalties horrendous.
 (One Page)

-FBAR Report Form FinCEN 114 Due June 30th.
-No Extensions!
-Form FinCEN 114 has replaced Form TD F 90-22.1 (what a relief) and it must be e-filed by June 30th and there are no extensions!
+FBAR Report Form FinCEN 114 Due April 15th with automatic extensions to October 15th if an extension for income tax return is filed.
 If you have foreign financial accounts such as bank accounts, brokerage accounts, mutual funds, etc. or have a signatory authority over such accounts, and on any one day during the year, the total value of all accounts exceeded $10,000, you are required to file this form.
 There are heavy penalties for late and non filing.
 Fill in the necessary information needed here.
 (Two Pages)

 Please see important information about W-9 forms below.